 In addition, the intent of the District's Study, as was communicated on numerous occasions, was to ensure consistency with the information and data included in the environmental documents being prepared concurrently by the Airport Authority for its ADP DEIR and the District for its PMPU environmental analysis.
-As such, it was the District's expectation that, once completed, the District's Study would be considered in the ADP DEIR analysis, as well as attached as an appendix to the Airport Authority's ADP EIR.
-The Airport Authority issued its DEIR for public review on July 9, 2018; however, the District's Study is still ongoing.
+As such, it was the District's expectation that, once completed, the District's Study would be considered in the ADP DEIR analysis, as well as attached as an appendix to the Airport Authority issued its DEIR for public review on July 9, 2018; however, the District's Study is still ongoing.